michaelalang/quay-ldap-lab/README.md

 ```
 similar issues will show, if
 * certificates of the referral LDAP server are unknown or self-signed and appropriate options on the client are not configured
-* DNS resolution or Network segmentation prevent access to the referral LDAP server
+* DNS resolution or network segmentation prevent access to the referral LDAP server

 ## replication scenarios